Lossfunk/research-mentor-interns/README.md

 uv run python main.py
 ```

-## Showcase Video
+## How It Works

+As you work on your Lossfunk application, you can use the research mentor for the following:

+**Brainstorming and discussing a research proposal (no PDF):** Kick off an idea sprint, explore literature leads, and co-develop an initial plan directly in the CLI.

+**Reviewing a finished proposal (with PDF):** Attach the draft at startup so the mentor can critique structure, highlight gaps, and suggest revisions with citations.

+Here is a quick video walkthrough of how this works: https://youtu.be/xupym38Ms4g

 [![Watch Demo](https://img.youtube.com/vi/xupym38Ms4g/maxresdefault.jpg)](https://youtu.be/xupym38Ms4g)

-## Use Cases
-- **Brainstorming and discussing a research proposal (no PDF):** Kick off an idea sprint, explore literature leads, and co-develop an initial plan directly in the CLI.
-- **Reviewing a finished proposal (with PDF):** Attach the draft at startup so the mentor can critique structure, highlight gaps, and suggest revisions with citations.
+*Note: Your application decision will not be impacted in any way by your use or not of this tool.*

 ## FAQ
 1. **Can I use `pip` instead of `uv`?**